killercoda/scenarios-helm/use-the-search/init/init.md

 Helm has already been installed.
-The Helm repositorie 'bitnami' has been added.
+The Helm repository 'bitnami' has been added.